mozilla/inv-tool/inv-tool.rst

 ---------

     \-
-        The character *-* can be used to negate any search pattern.
-It can also negate the *type* directive and parameters in parenthesis.
+        The character ``-`` can be used to negate any search pattern.
+It can also negate the ``type`` directive and parameters in parenthesis.

         ``Example``::
             [ hostname -hostname1 ]

     OR
-        Use of the binary *OR* operator will return the results of two seperate queries.
+        The binary ``OR`` operator will return the results of two seperate queries.

         ``Example``::

             [ host1 OR host2 ]

     AND
-        Use of the binary *AND* operator will return the results a query that matches both of it's operands.
+        The binary ``AND`` operator will return the results of a query that matches both of it's operands.

         ``Example``::